NVIDIA/hpc-container-maker/docs/building_blocks.md

 The `boost` building block downloads and installs the [Boost](https://www.boost.org) component.

-As a side effect, this building block modifies `LD_LIBRARY_PATH` to include the Boost build.

 __Parameters__

 - __bootstrap_opts__: List of options to pass to `bootstrap.sh`.
 The default is an empty list.

+- __ldconfig__: Boolean flag to specify whether the Boost library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the Boost library directory.
+The default value is False.

 - __ospackages__: List of OS packages to install prior to building.
 For Ubuntu, the default values are `bzip2`, `libbz2-dev`, `tar`,